Wilfred/difftastic/README.md

 TreeSitter documentation page https://tree-sitter.github.io

 Typst doesn't have yet an official TreeSitter grammar.
-This grammar is work-in-progress.
-It is the first time I write a TreeSitter grammar.
-There are so many things I don't understand about TreeSitter.

-There are two equivalent projects that I know of:
+This grammar is work-in-progress but is already quite complete.

+Two other TreeSitter grammars for Typst are in development:

 - https://github.com/frozolotl/tree-sitter-typst
 - https://github.com/SeniorMars/tree-sitter-typst

 ## Participation

 I publish this grammar because I hope for help from other involved enthousiasts.
-As I said before, this is the first time I am dealing with tree-sitter, and up until know it has been a pain.
-I hope to receive indications to improve this grammar about things I am doing wrong.
+This is the first time I am dealing with tree-sitter, and up until know it has been quite a challenge as TreeSitter is not the more clear nor predictable tool.

-I hope to receive solutions for the following failing tests in `"corpus/fixme.scm"`.
-If you can make one of them pass, I'd be happy to accept your pull request !

-If you find a bug not yet documented in the `fixme.scm`, send it!

-My contact: eddie.gerbais-nief@proton.me
+Participate by:
+- Indicating improvements to this grammar.
+- Finding solution for the bugs corresponding to failing tests.
+- Finding new bug and send corresponding test

+Failing test are found in `corpus/fixme.scm`.

+Don't esitate to contact me: eddie.gerbais-nief@proton.me

 ## FIXME

-- [ ] Test E01: Group termination in math
+- [ ] Test `E01`: Group termination in math
-- [ ] Test E02: Import looses precedence to list with `,`
+- [ ] Test `E02`: Import looses precedence to list with `,`
-- [ ] Test E04: Leading space not recognized
+- [ ] Test `E04`: Leading space not recognized
-- [ ] Test E05: Inlined code absorbs new line
+- [X] ~Test `E05`: Inlined code absorbs new line~

+The `E04` issue is the priority.

 ## TODO